Freakwill/pyrimidine/README.md

 ## Contributions

-If you'd like to contribute to `pyrimidine`, please contact with me;
+If you'd like to contribute to `pyrimidine`, please contact me;
-and if you have noticed some bugs, then use the GitHub issues page to report them.
+and if you have noticed any bugs, use the [GitHub issues page](https://github.com/Freakwill/pyrimidine/issues) to report them.

 ![LOGO](logo-ai.png)